List of Marvel Comics characters: E: Exterminatrix

 Exterminatrix is a supervillain appearing in American comic books published by Marvel Comics.

 Oubliette Midas is the daughter of Doctor Midas who was taught how to kill anything when operating as Exterminatrix.
 Even though she had a small scar on her cheek, Exterminatrix was made to wear a mask at all times by her father.

-During the "Original Sin" storyline, Exterminatrix accompanies Doctor Midas and Orb into heading to the Blue Area of the Moon to steal one of the eyes of the murdered Uatu the Watcher.
-Exterminatrix left her father during the final showdown.

-Following Doctor Midas' death, Exterminatrix takes over the Midas Foundation.
-When meeting with the other business owners, Exterminatrix confronts Minotaur over Roxxon Energy Corporation's plans with the Ten Realms of Exterminatrix.
-She also chops off one of her father's hands and uses its blood to make special bullets that turn anything struck by them into gold.
+Following Doctor Midas' death, Exterminatrix takes over the Midas Foundation, chops off one of her father's hands, and uses its blood to make special bullets that turn anything struck by them into gold.

 During the "A.X.E.: Judgment Day" storyline, Exterminatrix raids the Baxter Building in an attempt to steal Mister Fantastic's brain.
 Analyzing Exterminatrix's DNA, Invisible Woman deduces that Doctor Midas cannot be Exterminatrix's biological father and that she is adopted.

 During the "One World Under Doom" storyline, Exterminatrix appears as a member of Mad Thinker's incarnation of the Masters of Evil and accompanies the group in invading the Impossible City.
-However, Black Panther subdues Exterminatrix with a sneak attack.

 Eye-Boy

-Eye-Boy is a character appearing in American comic books published by Marvel Comics.
+Eye-Boy (Trevor Hawkins) is a character appearing in American comic books published by Marvel Comics.
 He was created by Jason Aaron and Nick Bradshaw, first appearing in Wolverine & the X-Men #19 (October 2012).

 Eye-Boy is a mutant who possesses 55 additional eyes located across his body that enable him to see through illusions, view electrical and magical waves, and pinpoint weaknesses.

 Trevor Hawkins manifested his powers after the Avengers vs. X-Men storyline and joined the Jean Grey School for Higher Learning.
 Eye-Boy was part of the new Generation X under Jubilee, facing Emplate.
-He grew close to Nature Girl in this time.
-Eye-Boy was killed during the Venomized storyline, but was later seen alive.
-Eye-Boy, alongside many mutants, was transported to the Age of X-Man reality, where he joined Apocalypse's X-Tracts.
 During the Krakoan Age, Eye-Boy joins X-Factor Investigations.

+Eye-Boy in other media

+Eye-Boy makes non-speaking appearances in X-Men '97.